vinnyhoward/rn-crypto-wallet/README.md

 This project is a React Native application for managing cryptocurrency transactions and balances.
 It utilizes the Expo framework, the Alchemy API for blockchain interaction, and is built with a focus on Ethereum and Solana cryptocurrencies.

+## Important Safety Information

+__Testnet-Only Application__: This application is specifically designed for interaction with the Sepolia testnet for Ethereum and the Solana Devnet.
+It is crucial that you do not use real wallets or wallets containing actual cryptocurrencies with this application.
+Use this app strictly with wallet addresses generated within this application or with other testnet wallets that do not hold any real value.

+__Note__: The security architecture for this project is currently in a developmental phase and has not yet been fully implemented.
+It is intended solely for development and testing purposes, with plans to enhance security features in future updates.

+The testnet environments allow developers and users to experiment with blockchain features without any financial risk.
+Testnet tokens do not have real-world value but mimic the behavior of actual tokens to allow comprehensive testing and interaction:

+- Ethereum (Sepolia Testnet): You can obtain Sepolia testnet ETH from the [Sepolia Faucet](https://www.infura.io/faucet/sepolia), which provides free testnet tokens.

+- Solana (Devnet): For testing on the Solana blockchain, use the [Solana Devnet Faucet](https://faucet.solana.com/) to receive free SOL tokens for the Devnet.

+Please ensure that you are connecting to the correct network (testnet) and using appropriate testnet addresses when using this application.

 ## Roadmap
 #### Wallet Functionality